 New York Hall of Science

-Kids get hands-on with science and technology at this Queens institution featuring more than 450 exhibitions.
-Should you choose to spend a little during your visit, the museum also lets kids play a round of Rocket Park Mini Golf, explore the 60,000-square-foot Science Playground and settle in for a screening inside the 3-D theater.
+Kids get hands-on with science and technology at this Queens institution that features more than 450 exhibitions.
+There are a few worthwhile things to spend money on during your visit: a round of Rocket Park Mini Golf, a turn in the 60,000-square-foot Science Playground and a screening inside the 3-D theater.

 Explore NYC's animal kingdom and plant habitats without spending a dime.
 Many of the City's nature spots offer free or pay-what-you-wish admission.
-Get close to the creatures at the Staten Island Zoo, gaze at fish at the New York Aquarium or wander through Wave Hill's colorful grounds—all without breaking the bank.
+Get close to the creatures at the Staten Island Zoo, gaze at fish at the New York Aquarium or wander through Wave Hill's colorful grounds.

 Suggested donation on Wednesdays.